treeverse/lakeFS/docs/reference/garbage-collection.md

 given number of days, any object that was accessible from the HEAD of a branch in that past number of days will be retained.

-The garbage collection process proceeds in two main phases:
+The garbage collection process proceeds in three main phases:

 * **Discover which commits will retain their objects.**  For every branch, the garbage collection job looks at the HEAD of the branch that many days